turingschool/career-development-curriculum-site/module_four/negotiations.md

 * Otherwise, we would recommend to not ask for a visa during negotiations because that’s an indication that you’ll be leaving them
 * For a company with international ties, you could say you don’t have a visa right now, and do they sponsor visas?
 For big companies, it's more likely as visas can cost up to $10,000
 * You could consider taking a lesser salary to negotiate visa sponsorship

+## Check For Understanding

+* Self Reflect:  What feelings come up for you when thinking about negotiating your next offer?
+What was something that you found helpful from this lesson in regards to negotiation?
+* Evaluating the entirety of an offer is a best practice.
+What benefits are important to you?
+List a few in a negotiation document.
+* What parts of negotiating the offer raises questions for you?
+Make a list now and during week 1 a negotiation survey will be provided to capture those questions before the live session.